 Clomipramine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: drowsinessdry mouthnauseavomitingdiarrheaconstipationnervousnessdecreased sexual abilitydecreased memory or concentrationheadachestuffy nosechange in appetite or weight

 Some side effects may be serious.
-If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: uncontrollable shaking of a part of the bodyseizuresfast, irregular, or pounding heartbeatdifficulty urinating or loss of bladder controlbelieving things that are not truehallucinations (seeing things or hearing voices that do not exist)eye painshakinessdifficulty breathing or fast breathingsevere muscle stiffnessunusual tiredness or weaknesssore throat, fever, and other signs of infection
+If you experience any of the following symptoms or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately or get emergency medical treatment: uncontrollable shaking of a part of the bodyseizuresfast, irregular, or pounding heartbeatdifficulty urinating or loss of bladder controlbelieving things that are not truehallucinations (seeing things or hearing voices that do not exist)shakinessdifficulty breathing or fast breathingsevere muscle stiffnessunusual tiredness or weaknesssore throat, fever, and other signs of infection

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].